DBC-SF/mentorship-wiki/shifts.md

 **Logging an Unscheduled Shift:**

-- Use you mobile device to signin for your shift.
+- Use you mobile device or the Deputy Kiosk to signin for your shift.
 - Scroll down the list of areas until you find the right one and select it.
-- Use you mobile device to signout for your shift.
+- Use you mobile device or the Deputy Kiosk to signout for your shift.
-- Enter a note describing the work performed during the unscheduled shift
+- Enter a note describing the work performed during the unscheduled shift.
 - All non-scheduled shifts will have an timesheet marked Pending Approval upon completion.